pingidentity/pingidentity-devops-getting-started/docs/profilesLayered.md

 ## What you'll do

-* Create a layered server profile based on the PingFederate server profile located in the [pingidentity-server-profiles](../../pingidentity-server-profiles/getting-started/pingfederate) repository.
+* Create a layered server profile.

 Assign a parent server profile for the layered profiles using the `SERVER_PROFILE_PARENT` environment variable (`SERVER_PROFILE_PARENT=<parent-name>`).
 Declare the parent layer using this naming convention: